Brad Lamm: From university to career

 After college, Lamm lived in Kamakura, Japan, for over a year before settling in New York City, where he worked producing television news programs and writing music.
 Dubbed the "once reigning king of the late night party scene", he wrote for and hosted the syndicated entertainment TV show Party Talk, seen in New York, Los Angeles and six other US markets.
 In 1994, he relocated to work as a weatherman in Boise, Idaho and then Washington, D.C., where he worked as a network television weather anchor, working while abusing both drugs and alcohol.
 Lamm opened nightclubs in Washington, D.C. and Denver in 2001, but entered a drug and alcohol rehabilitation program in February 2003.
 His subjective experiences of his own rehabilitation, combined with his study with and mentorship by Boulder, Colorado psychiatrist Dr. Judith Landau on the efficacy of the family-centered process in helping addicts overcome addiction.
 Landau's work on the evidence-based best-practice invitational intervention known as ARISE (A Relational Intervention Sequence of Events), is based on the studies Landau co-authored while at the University of Pennsylvania.
-ARISE Invitational Intervention is an alternative to the Johnson Intervention, and is part of a more comprehensive model designed to maximize successful engagement with a minimum amount of professional time and effort.

 Lamm has asserted that substance abusers with strong familial and social support systems are five times as likely to succeed in their goal of sobriety as persons lacking support.
 He calls this supportive system a "firewall".